Month of October: Islamic Heritage Month

 The Farm’s Funny of the Week:

-Happening this week at the Farm:
+This Week at the Farm:

 Looking Ahead at the Farm:

 November 6- Take Your Kids to Work day (Grade 9 Students)

 “Take Our Kids to Work” (TOKW) is a national initiative that provides our grade 9 students with the opportunity to OBSERVE a work environment for one day.
 As suggested by the Premier’s Highly Skilled Workforce Expert Panel Report, the program will support students to begin planning their future career path by helping them better understand the world of work.
 On Wednesday, November 6, 2019, students will spend the day at the workplace of a parent, relative or family friend learning basic workplace skills.

 November 5- Grade 6 Trip to the Toronto Zoo

 November 6- Family Movie Night hosted by School Council @6:30PM